neo4j-field/gsummit2024/README.md

 CALL gds.wcc.write('OperationalPoints', {writeProperty: 'componentId'});
 ```

-We should index our new Weakly Connected Components id property, so that we can query with it in a performant way:
+We should index our new Weakly Connected Components `id` property, so that we can query with it in a performant way:

 ```cypher
 CREATE INDEX index_OperationalPointName_componentid IF NOT EXISTS FOR (opn:OperationalPointName) ON (opn.componentId);
 ```

-Matching a specific OperationalPoint and reviewing the other members of its community.
-You should see that it belongs to an isolated group of OperationalPoints.
 Matching a specific `OperationalPoint` and reviewing the other members of its community.
 You should see that it belongs to an isolated group of `OperationalPoint`s.

 ```cypher